yegor256/blog/_drafts/how-to-write.md

 Answer these questions in this particular order:
   * What is going on in your field of study?
   * What is wrong?
-  * Why this Problem is important?
+  * Why is this Problem important?
-  * Why it's not fixed yet by others?
+  * Why is it not fixed yet by others?

 Then, formulate your
 [Research Question(s)](https://en.wikipedia.org/wiki/Research_question)
 or a [Hypothesis](https://www.enago.com/academy/how-to-develop-a-good-research-hypothesis/).

-Then, make a disputable [Thesis Statement](https://writingcenter.unc.edu/tips-and-tools/thesis-statements/).
+Next, make a disputable [Thesis Statement](https://writingcenter.unc.edu/tips-and-tools/thesis-statements/).

-Then, enumerate Contributions that your article makes to science.
+Then, enumerate the Contributions that your article makes to science.
 A Contribution is something tangible, which a reader can take from your study and use somehow in their own studies.
 A theorem, a method, a toolkit, a dataset, or an algorithm are good examples of a Contribution.